The Daily Dementia

 Taking over her food shopping was surprisingly easy.
 She avoided going out and actually enjoyed picking things for home delivery.
 It gave her a sense of control - and a bit of independence.

-Later Days: Bigger Losses, Bigger Lessons
+Later Days: Bigger Losses, Bigger Changes

 Stories That Keep Us Sane - “Therapeutic Fibbing”